StackVista/stackstate-docs/k8s-suse-rancher-prime.md

     --set baseUrl='<baseURL>' \
     --set pullSecret.username='trial' \
     --set pullSecret.password='trial' \
-    prime-observability-values \
+    suse-observability-values \
-    rancher-prime-observability/stackstate-values > values.yaml
+    suse-observability/suse-observability-values > values.yaml
 ```
 {% endcode %}

-The `baseUrl` must be the URL via which StackState will be accessible to Rancher, users, and the StackState agent.
-The URL must including the scheme, for example `https://stackstate.internal.mycompany.com`.
-See also [accessing StackState](#accessing-stackstate).
+The `baseUrl` must be the URL via which SUSE Observability will be accessible to Rancher, users, and the SUSE Observability agent.
+The URL must including the scheme, for example `https://observability.internal.mycompany.com`.
+See also [accessing SUSE Observability](#accessing-suse-observability).

 3. Create a second values file for the non-ha setup, named nonha_values.yaml with the following content: